 "The police need to be held to the same level of justice as the rest of us are.
 There is blood on their hands and the officer who pulled the trigger should never be trusted with a gun or badge again," said UARR's Mohammed Hashim.

 Peel Regional Police did not respond to CBC Toronto's request for comment.
-But Chief Nishan Duraiappah issued a statement on Monday evening in which he expresses his condolences to Choudry's family and seeks to assure them that he is consulting with the force's "Muslim Advisory Committee," as well as mental health experts.
+But Chief Nishan Duraiappah issued a statement on Monday evening in which he expressed his condolences to Choudry's family and sought to assure them that he was consulting with the force's "Muslim Advisory Committee" as well as mental health experts.